chastik/WissKI/02_Session/S2U1_Wrap-up-Outline.md

 * Unit 3 From draw.io to WissKi Pathbuilder (20 Min.)

-  Translating the conceptual model into implementation paths using the WissKI Pathbuilder and the FORTH-ICS web service.
+  Translating the conceptual model into implementation paths using the WissKI Pathbuilder.

 * Unit 4 Where is WissKI heading?
 (10 Min.)